- 30 Credits

-Some of our M.A. students have no such professional goals or needs and simply love literature, and join our program to study and experience with others the tremendous power, mystery, and meaning that moves through and emerges from literature.
-Our program includes students of practically all ages located throughout the U.S. and across the globe.
+Some of our M.A. students simply love literature, and join our program to study and experience with others the tremendous power, mystery, and meaning that moves through and emerges from literature.
+Our program includes students of all ages located throughout the U.S. and across the globe.

 Students in the program learn theory and advanced methodologies of literary criticism, while engaging with British, American, and some world literature.
 Attention is paid both to traditional authors, genres and eras, as well as to literature of diverse cultural and historic traditions.
 Students will find courses ranging from standards in the field to courses unique to our program and designed by Mercy professors.
 All courses are taught by Mercy College faculty who are experts in their fields.